 - Leaves healthy tissues intact

 - Targets primary malignant brain tumors and metastasis and removes benign tumors

 Hair loss is rated by patients as one of the most devastating side effects of chemotherapy.
-Hair loss from chemotherapy is no longer inevitable for women undergoing treatment for breast cancer through the use of scalp cooling.
+Thanks to the DigniCap® scalp cooling system, hair loss is no longer inevitable for patients undergoing chemotherapy to treat cancer from solid tumors.

 - Smooth inner surface for optimal scalp contact